Sprinklr partners with Forbes to recognize the world’s most influential CMOs: what’s behind the list

 Key indicators of influence

 The scoring system recognizes CMOs as influential if they’re demonstrating personal leadership, driving brand success, and catalyzing industry conversation.
 We score CMOs across all three of these areas with twelve distinct indicators

 Not all of these indicators are equally significant, so the scoring and ranking system weights each one a little differently.
 Asterisks indicate baseline indicators; to make the top 50, a CMO must score above the median on at least one of three baseline indicators in each of the three areas.

-Personal impact on brand awareness, as measured in Sprinklr’s Social Listening product, which aggregated more than 260,000 news, blog, web, and Twitter mentions about or from eligible CMOs.
+Personal impact on brand awareness, as measured in Sprinklr’s Social Listening product, which aggregated more than 260,000 news, blog, web, and X, formerly Twitter mentions about or from eligible CMOs.

 Personal media attention*: Volume of CMO's mentions in broadcast, print and online media outlets excluding newswires and press releases